Query Playground and Query Converter

 Query playground

-Log in the GUI as administrator and choose Query playground in the main menu on the left, all the way down, just above About.
+1. Log into midPoint GUI as an administrator and select Query playground at the bottom of the main menu on the left.

-• Object type defines type of objects the query will be selecting from.
-While searching in GUI the object type is defined by actually opened view.
-In query playground you need to define it manually.
+2. In Query playground, select the Object type from which the query will be selecting.
+When searching in GUI, the object type is defined by the currently opened view.
+In Query playground, you need to define it manually.

-Container value queries are not yet supported by the Query playground.
+Container value queries are not supported in Query playground.

-The distinct option is often essential to get the right count of objects when searching in the Generic repository.
-This is caused by LEFT JOIN used even when traversing to multi-value containers.
-E.g., filter on assignment/targetRef causes each object with multiple assignments to be returned multiple times.
-Using Exists filter (see later) does not fix this in the Generic repository either, as it also uses LEFT JOIN internally.
+The distinct option is often essential to get the correct count of objects when searching in the Generic repository.
+This is caused by the SQL LEFT JOIN clause which is used when traversing to multi-value containers.
+For example, using a filter on assignment/targetRef causes each object with multiple assignments to be returned multiple times.
+Using the Exists filter does not fix this in the Generic repository as that repository also uses LEFT JOIN internally.

-The new Native repository does not suffer by these problems as it always uses SQL EXISTS when traversing to multi-value containers and also for Exists filter.
-Native repository actually ignores distinct if there is no JOIN in the final query, as the returned raws must be distinct.
-Native repository uses LEFT JOIN only to traverse across single-valued containers and references and their targets, so even then the distinct option is useless and, when honoured, can potentially hurt SQL performance.
+Contrary to the Generic repository, the newer Native repository does not have these problems as it always uses the SQL EXISTS clause both in the Exists filter, and when traversing to multi-value containers.
+The Native repository ignores the distinct option if there is no JOIN in the final query, as the returned raws must be distinct.
+Native repository uses LEFT JOIN only to traverse across single-valued containers and references and their targets.
+That is why using the distinct option with the Native repository can potentially lead to lower SQL performance.

-Query playground offers an option to translate queries from fluent API scripts.
-This way you can debug the Groovy code for an expression directly in the GUI before using it.
+Query playground has a feature that translates queries from fluent API scripts.
+This enables you to debug the Groovy code for an expression directly in the GUI before using it:

-• Enter the code as an expression, e.g.:
+2. Enter the code as an expression, for example:

 import com.evolveum.midpoint.xml.ns._public.common.common_3.*